ibm-developer-skills-network/jbbmo-Introduction-to-Git-and-GitHub/README.md

-# Introduction to Git and GitHub
+# Intoduction to Git and GitHub

 ## Simple Interest Calculator